 The LRB drafts all bills, resolutions, and amendments for introduction in the legislature.
-Typically, during a legislative session, LRB attorneys will draft almost 6,000 bills and 4,500 amendments, including the governor’s executive budget bill.
+LRB attorneys assist legislators in all phases of the development of legislation.
+Typically, during a legislative session, LRB attorneys will draft about 6,000 bills and 4,500 amendments, including the governor’s executive budget bill.

 The LRB provides confidential, nonpartisan legal advice and services to legislators and conducts legal research on issues of legislative concern.
 LRB attorneys assist with legal matters relating to legislative operations and business.